elastic/gsoc/readme.md

 #### Brief Explanation

 One of the things Elasticsearch can do is to "highlight" a snippet from a matching document.
-Currently documents are highlighted one after another during the highlighting phase.
+Currently, documents are highlighted one after another during the highlighting phase.
 The trouble with this is that some of the implementations of highlighting are more efficient if they highlight in a different order.